cs1302uga/cs1302-gallery/README.md

 1. **Maven doesn't work!?**

    You need to add the executable for Maven to your `PATH` environmental variable.
-   Add the following lines to the end of your `~/.bash_profile` file on Nike, then logout and login:
+   Add the following lines to the end of your `~/.bash_profile` file on Odin, then logout and login:
    ```
    export MAVEN_HOME=/usr/local/maven/apache-maven-3.6.1
    export PATH=$MAVEN_HOME/bin:$PATH
    ```
-   If done correctly, these changes should take effect every time you login to Nike.
+   If done correctly, these changes should take effect every time you login to Odin.
 If you do not want to wait, then use the following command:
    ```
    $ source ~/.bash_profile